home-assistant/home-assistant.io/source/_integrations/homekit.markdown

       - If entity include and exclude, the entity exclude is ignored

 :::tip
-Categorized entities are not excluded (config, diagnostic, and system entities) unless they are explictly included by `include_entity_globs` or `include_entities`.
+Categorized entities are not included (config, diagnostic, and system entities) unless they are explictly matched by `include_entity_globs` or `include_entities`.
 :::

 ## Docker Network Isolation